RobertScott479/purdue-milford/readme.md

 - reports and setup(cuts,cutters,punches) are centralize on dbserver.
 - qc station operation is all local, including calls to loademployees, loadcuts, getcheckEvent and saveCheckEvent.
 - qc Teguar will need to store a local copy of cuts and employees tables in case the network is down and a call to the dbserver cant be made.
+- build 10 allows for commas in cutter names.  the export will wrap the names in double quotes to prevent parsing the names.